learn-co-curriculum/phase-4-rails-and-active-record-readme/README.md

 Cheese.all
 ```

-If everything is set up properly, you will see that it all the cheeses we
+If everything is set up properly, you will see that it returns all the cheeses
-created in the seed file!
+we created in the seed file!
 You can test out some other methods here as well:

 ```rb
 Cheese.last